leouieda/2020-07-01-kiel/content.md

 <div class="r-stretch bottom-left">

-Lecturer of Geophysics at the University of Liverpool from 2019
+In 2019, started as Lecturer of Geophysics at the University of Liverpool

 </div>